-Figure 11: Structure of PFOS
+Figure 13: Structure of PFOS

-Perfluorooctane Sulfonic Acid (PFOS) is a member of a larger family of perflouroalkyl substances (PFAS) (UNIDO, 2009), which are covered by the PFOS technical guidelines (UNEP, 2015a).
-In addition to its industrial uses, N-Ethyl perfluorooctane sulfonamide (EtFOSA; sulfluramid; CAS No. 4151-50-2, hereinafter referred to as “sulfaramid”) is used as a surfactant and as a pesticide.
-These two uses are covered in the present guidelines.
-The structure of PFOS is shown in Figure 11 above.
+Perfluorooctane Sulfonic Acid (PFOS) is a member of a larger family of perfluoroalkyl substances (PFAS) (UNIDO, 2009), which are covered by the PFOS technical guidelines (UNEP, 2015a).
+The structure of PFOS is shown in Figure 13 above.

+N-Ethyl perfluorooctane sulfonamide (EtFOSA; sulfluramid; CAS No. 4151-50-2) is used as as a surfactant and an active ingredient in ant baits to control leaf-cutting ants from Atta spp. and Acromyrmex spp. in many countries in South America as well as for control of red imported fire ants, and termites.
+While sulfluramid itself is not included in the Stockholm Convention as a POP, it is degraded to PFOS, and its use represents a direct release of PFOS to the environment (UNEP/POPS/POPRC.12/INF/15).
+Only surfactant and pesticide uses of sulfluramid are covered in the present guidelines.
+In addition, lithium salt of PFOS (CAS no. 29457-72-5, trade names Sulfotine, RAID TVK), has been historically used in the formulation of wasp/hornet bait stations (US EPA 1999).

-In addition to their function as pesticides, fluorosurfactants may be used as adjuvants in pesticide formulations.
-Two PFOS-related substances, potassium N-ethyl-N- [(heptadecafluorooctyl) sulfonyl] glycinate (CAS No. 2991-51-7) and 3-[[(heptadecafluorooctyl)sulfonyl]amino]-N,N,N-trimethyl 1- propanaminium iodide (CAS No. 1652-63-7), have been approved in pesticide formulations in the United States.
-PFOS derivatives were used in pesticides because they were considered to be reasonably inert and non-toxic to humans (UNIDO, 2012).
+Fluorosurfactants may also be used as “inert” surfactants (enhancers) in pesticide products.
+Two PFOS-related substances potassium N-ethyl-N-[(heptadecafluorooctyl) sulfonyl] glycinate (CAS no. 2991-51-7) and 3-[[(heptadecafluorooctyl)sulfonyl]amino]-N,N,N-trimethyl 1- propanaminium iodide (CAS no. 1652-63-7) have been approved in pesticide formulations in the United States.
+Both chemicals have other uses, for example as cleaning agents.
+PFOS derivatives were used in pesticides because they were considered rather inert and non-toxic (UNIDO, 2012).

 Production

-PFOS, its salts and PFOSF are still being produced for acceptable purposes and exemptions that have been claimed under the Stockholm Convention for specific uses such as insect baits for control of leaf-cutting ants.
+PFOS, its salts and PFOSF are still being produced for acceptable purposes and exemptions that have been claimed under the Stockholm Convention for specific uses such as insect baits for control of leaf-cutting ants (Brazil and Vietnam as of January 2017) and control of red imported fire ants (RIFA) and termites (China and Republic of Korea as of January 2017).

 The production of sulfluramid is often carried out in a closed system, with no releases (discharges, losses or emissions).
 The best available process results in a product with purity of at least 98 per cent.
 Sulfluramid was introduced in Brazil in 1993, after verification of its efficiency with many leaf-cutting ant species, replacing the active ingredient dodecachlor (Zanuncio et al, 1993).